This page will help you understand Ohio alcohol laws and avoid expensive fines or even jail. Not to mention time and…. embarrassment.

 For those 21 or older having a BAC of 0.08% or higher is being under the influence.
 Or it’s having drugs affect them to the extent they can’t operate safely.
 That’s very subjective.
 And it’s in the mind of the arresting officer.

 Convictions lead to fines and possible time in jail.

 Some boaters use their Constitutional right and decline a BAC test.
 In that case, they may not operate on the water for one year.
 If the person is the owner of the craft, the state keeps the registration certificate and tags.

 Ohio alcohol laws can change.
 So can county and local laws.
 They can conflict.
 Also, they can confuse.
 That is why lawyers study law for years.
 It’s not do it yourself.
 Never rely on this site.
 Nor on any other site.
 The stakes are too high.

 So get advice about Ohio alcohol laws from an expert.
 That is a lawyer holding a license in the state.
 Alcohol attitudes and criminal justice practices vary widely across the state.
-Therefore, it’s a good idea to select a lawyer in your specific locality.
+So it’s a good idea to select one in your locality.